sivanchenko/community-starter-kit/README.md

 DESCRIPTION PLACEHOLDER

 ## What it does
+- Mona is part of a growing team of developers
+- To help onboard new teammates, Mona has created a slick Probot app called Welcome.
+- Mona is looking for some help.

 FEATURES PLACEHOLDER

 ## Getting started
+- Help others understand how they can use Mona's project.
+- Recognize the ways people may contribute.
+- Establish systems to organize contributions.
+- Set expectations for contributors.
+- Make Mona's project easy to find.

 1. [Install the bot](https://github.com/apps/welcome) on the intended repositories.
 The plugin requires the following **Permissions and Events**: